solcana/Tic-Tac-Toe/README.md

 ---

-- Site _*almost*_ fully response
+- Site responsive
-  - the issue is I was not able to remove the hover effects on mobile / tablet versions
-  - should work more the size adjustment for smaller screens
+  - should work more the size adjustment for other screens besides iOS screens
-- Wireframe displayed as a clickable link rather than an image
 - Couldn't publish my game - github did not allow to click 'save' button to get a link

 #### Future improvements